boldandbrad/dotfiles/.github/README.md

 dotfiles/
 ├── bin/            # Custom executables and scripts.
 Appended to PATH by aliae.
 │  └── ..
 ├── config/         # Config files for packages and apps.
-Symlinked by dotbot.
+Symlinked by aliae.
 │  └── ..
 ├── util/           # Shell scripts and utilities for system and tool setup.
 Sourced by unpack.sh.
 │  └── ..